 Want to prevent your dog from that embarrassing “humping” behavior when guests come over?
 Do you want to eliminate your cat’s risk of ovarian cancer?
 By spaying and neutering your pet, you can!
 Spaying and neutering are two of the most common soft tissue surgeries we perform here at McGrath Veterinary Center and for good reasons.
 In addition to reducing the pet overpopulation, these procedures can lengthen a pet’s lifespan by eliminating the risk of various health problems.

-All spay and neuter surgeries are performed in a sterile surgical suite with the safety and comfort of our patients’ at the forefront.
-That’s why we use advanced monitoring equipment and customized anesthesia protocols.
+All spay and neuter surgeries are performed in a sterile surgical suite with the safety and comfort of our patients at the forefront.
+That’s why we use advanced monitoring equipment and customized anesthesia protocols, and have procedures conducted by a board-certified surgeon.
 We monitor all of our patients’ vital signs throughout their procedures.
 We also provide heated tables and warming pads for your pet’s added comfort.

 Having your pet spayed/neutered can provide many benefits for them, for you, and even the community, including: